 The Large Renewable Procurement (LRP) is a competitive process for procuring large renewable energy projects generally larger than 500 kilowatts.

 The LRP is an important component of Ontario’s ongoing commitment to building a cleaner and more sustainable energy system, and represents a key step in the province’s 2025 target for renewable energy to comprise about half of Ontario's installed capacity.
-Targets for the first procurement included up to 300 MW of wind, 140 MW of solar, 50 MW of bioenergy and 75 MW of waterpower.
+The LRP I process concluded in April 2016, with the execution of 454.885 megawatts (MW) of new wind, solar, and waterpower contracts.

 Draft LRP II RFQ Materials now Available – June 27, 2016

 The IESO has posted the draft Request for Qualifications (LRP II RFQ) and associated Prescribed Forms on the

 LRP Engagement page for review and comment.
 The draft LRP II RFQ builds on the LRP I RFQ, as well as on feedback received on all aspects of the LRP I process and reflects the policy direction from the Minister of Energy outlined in the

 Comments and feedback on the draft LRP II RFQ and the associated Prescribed Forms can be provided via email to